darealshinji/debian-packaging/utils/mediainfo-gui/README.md

 MediaInfo supplies technical and tag information about a video or audio file

-This package includes the graphical interface.
+This package provides the graphical interface.
+The default view is set to HTML.

 **Homepage**: http://www.mediaarea.net